alpin11/storyblok-deep-relations-resolver/README.md

 - Submit a pull request

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.

 ## Reporting Bugs
 If you find any bugs or issues with the package, please report them by creating a new issue on the GitHub issue tracker.